Quantum Learning Theory Beyond Batch Binary Classification: Preliminaries

 \begin{definition}[Qubit] A single (isolated) qubit is described by a state vector $\ket{\psi}$, which is a unit vector in the state space $\mathbb{C}^2$.
 Mathematically,

 where $\ket{0} = $ and $\ket{1} = $ are basis vectors for the state space. \end{definition}

 So, although we have two basis states (much as we did for the classical bit), the qubit is allowed to be in a (complex) superposition of the two, whereas a classical bit must deterministically be in one of the basis states.
-Now, if we are working with several qubits, then the fourth postulate tells us that the state space of this composite system is the tensor product of the state spaces of its components.
+Additionally, as our learning examples (refer to (\ref{example:quantum-realizable}), (\ref{example:quantum-agnostic})) will involve multiple qubits, it is important to note that the state space of the composite system, comprising many qubits, is the tensor product of the state spaces of its components (i.e., the individual qubits).
+The joint state of the composite system formed by $n$ qubits, each in state $\ket{\psi_i}, \; i \in \{1,\ldots,n\}$, is given by, $\ket{\psi_1} \otimes \ket{\psi_2} \otimes \cdots \otimes \ket{\psi_n} \in \mathbb{C}^{2^n}$.
+Now, let us express the state vector for multi-qubit system in terms of the standard basis elements.